talorlik/ldap-2fa-on-k8s/application_infra/modules/argocd/README.md

 - Use the `local_cluster_secret_name` output when creating ArgoCD Applications
 - IAM policies use wildcards by default; tighten for production use
 - Delete propagation policy defaults to `RETAIN` to prevent accidental deletion
+- The external data source requires `assume-github-role.sh` script to be present in the root module directory
+- The external data source requires `jq` command-line tool for JSON parsing
+- Capability status must be "ACTIVE" before deploying ArgoCD Applications (validation is performed by application deployment scripts)